FREQUENTLY ASKED QUESTIONS

 - Dedicated helpline

 Homelessness is increasing at an alarming rate due to rising living costs, energy prices, and housing expenses.
-In London alone, over 187,000 people are homeless, and the demand for services like food banks and housing advice continues to grow.
+In London alone, over 187,000 people are homeless, and the demand for services like soup kitchens, food banks and housing advice continues to grow.
 Many individuals are struggling to make ends meet, Emphasising the need for community support.

 You can make a difference by donating to the project, where even £10 provides a hot meal and drink.
 Additionally, you can volunteer your time, participate in fundraising, or help spread awareness about homelessness to create a positive impact.